-The Year of COVID-19 was rough on the year 2020 when it comes to comedy.
+For Black Comedians, the Year of COVID-19 was rough on the year 2020 when it comes to comedy.
 Clubs closed or reinvented.
-Festivals and tours were cancelled, and live entertainment was a fading memory.
+Festivals and tours were canceled, and live entertainment was a fading memory.

 Comedians with established credentials found navigating the financial waters rough, but not rudderless.
 Working class and journeymen comics found themselves seeking other employment devoid of a comedy stage for compensation.